 - Done in the Lord Peter Wimsey mystery The Nine Tailors.
 Neither Wimsey nor the police can figure out which of two brothers murdered the victim, so they put the brothers alone in a room and secretly listen to what they say to each other.
 It turns out that neither of them did it, but both thought the other did, and so they had been unnecessarily covering for each other.

 - Sped up brilliantly in Night Watch.
 Vimes finds he has three assassins in custody, two of whom are thoroughly professional, but the third is a showoffy twerp; Vimes classifies him as "the sort that gets a kick out of showing his dagger to women in bars".
-So, enjoying a ham and hoosegow sandwich, he drags the two others in back, but leaves the door open so Showoff Dan (who Vimes has dubbed "Ferret" for his weaselly demeanor) can hear all the screaming.
-Before he gets a chance to even grab the keys so Ferret can have his turn, the guy spills-and Vimes reveals that the screaming was just him and the boys goofing around.
-Ferret starts doing some mental arithmetic, then demands protective custody in return for ponying up everything else he knows.
+So, enjoying a ham and hoosegow sandwich, he drags the two others in back, but leaves the door open so Showoff Dan (who Vimes has dubbed "Ferret" for his weaselly demeanour) can hear all the screaming.
+Before he gets a chance to even grab the keys so Ferret can have his turn, the guy spills - and Vimes reveals that the screaming was just him and the boys goofing around.
+Ferret notices his fellow crooks glaring at him, starts doing some mental arithmetic, then demands protective custody in return for ponying up everything else he knows.

 Truth in Television

 - Done in Burn Notice, when the second rat is the main character, trying to get some information out of the baddie by pretending to be a previously-unknown colleague.